Jmcleodfoss/pstreader/pst/README.md

 ### NameToIDMap.java
     java -cp xml.jar io.github.jmcleod.pst.NameToIDMap pst-file

-Show the named properties and their names or GUIDs.
+Show the named property IDs and their names or GUIDs (the order and contents depends on the history of the PST file).

 #### Output
 > 0x8000=content-class